postnl/woocommerce/readme.txt

 * Fix: error about "Bewaar barcode in een notitie" size
 * Fix: Turn of the option allow Pickup Express
 * Fix: Save settings with a new update
-* Improvement: PostNL delivery header titel
+* Improvement: MyParcel delivery header titel
 * Improvement: Support WooCommerce 3.5.0
+* Improvement: add preliminary support for "digitale postzegel"

 = 3.0.2 (2018-10-09) =
 * Fix: Error a non-numeric value encountered in class-wcpn-frontend-settings.php